 Your child may insist that Metallica helps him study.
 You may prefer Bach, but that doesn’t mean he’s wrong.

 “Why are we attracted to one song or one symphony over another?
 It’s a complex and personal brain function that is immeasurable,” says Catalano.

 Some children with sensory-processing disorders prefer silence to music.
 But many individuals with ADHD say that background rhythm and melody help them to concentrate.
 What’s playing through those headphones doesn’t matter as much as its impact.
 If Eminem helps him focus, let it be.

 “I’m more likely to concentrate in a buzzing coffee shop with headphones on than I am in a library,” says Temple University student Carl O’Donnell.
 “Like people who use noise machines to fall asleep, I use music to concentrate.”

 Our American Idol

 James Durbin does not have ADHD.
-But growing up with both Asperger’s and Tourette syndromes, he suffered involuntary facial tics and debilitating social skills that made him a punching bag for bullies.
+But growing up with both Autism Spectrum Disorder, previously known as Asperger’s syndrome (AS), and Tourette syndrome, he suffered involuntary facial tics and debilitating social skills that made him a punching bag for bullies.